AbeelLab/safpred/README.md

-# SAP: Synteny-aware gene function prediction for bacteria using protein embeddings
+# SAFPred: Synteny-aware gene function prediction for bacteria using protein embeddings
 SAP is a novel synteny-aware gene function prediction tool based on protein embeddings, to annotate bacterial species.
-SAP distinguishes itself from existing methods for annotating bacteria in two ways: (i) it uses embedding vectors extracted from state-of-the-art protein language models and (ii) it incorporates conserved synteny across the entire bacterial kingdom using a novel operon-based approach proposed in our work.
+SAFPred distinguishes itself from existing methods for annotating bacteria in two ways: (i) it uses embedding vectors extracted from state-of-the-art protein language models and (ii) it incorporates conserved synteny across the entire bacterial kingdom using a novel synteny-based approach proposed in our work.

-In this repository the scripts we used to run and evaluate SAP.
+In this repository the scripts we used to run and evaluate SAFPred.

 ### Dependencies

 ### Data
 - The latest release of GO ontology can be downloaded from [the Gene Ontology website](http://geneontology.org/).
   - To reproduce our results, use release 2021-11-16 from the GO archives.
-- You can download the SWISSPROT data used to evaluate SAP [from the UniProt website](https://www.uniprot.org/help/downloads).
+- You can download the SWISSPROT data used to evaluate SAFPred [from the UniProt website](https://www.uniprot.org/help/downloads).
   - To reproduce the results, use release 2021-04 from the [previous releases page](https://ftp.uniprot.org/pub/databases/uniprot/previous_releases/).
   - You can run the script `GetSPROT.py` to download and process the data to apply the filtering procedure as we describe in the manuscript.
     1. Sequence length is kept within [40,1000]